 But, before the conference day, we had a traditional “hot pot” dinner, a speciality of the area.
 It's sort of like cooking food in a large fondue pot with regular broth and a VERY spicy broth.

-The lights of the city were beautiful, as we saw that evening after dinner, across the river from our hotel.
+The city's lights were beautiful, as we saw that evening after dinner across the river from our hotel.

 The next day, it was 95 degrees and we all decided to go without suit coats.
 We had stopped wearing ties as an initial countermeasure to the heat in previous cities.
 None of the Chinese physicians, leaders, or conference attendees were wearing ties, unlike American hospitals :-)